Alexraskip/docker-web-app/version1/README.md

 1. Create a simple HTML file named "index.html" inside the "version1" folder.
 The HTML file will be a basic login form you would like to display.
 Use the source code of the running container sampson101/web-app:1.2

-2. Create a Dockerfile in the "version1" folder.
+2. **Create a Dockerfile in the "version1" folder**.
 Dockerfiles are what tell docker how it should build your image (environments).

 Use an official Nginx image as the base image
 FROM nginx:alpine